 What Are the Risks to Submitting Form I-134?

-When you complete and sign Form I-134, you are guaranteeing that the nonimmigrant whom you are sponsoring will not need to apply for public assistance such as welfare, food stamps, or any other government-subsidized benefit.
-If your foreign visitor does eventually apply for and receive public assistance, the responsible government agency can sue you to recover its costs.
+When you complete and sign Form I-134, you are assuring the U.S. government that the nonimmigrant whom you are sponsoring should not need to apply for public assistance, such as Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF), food stamps, or any other government-subsidized benefit.
+If your foreign visitor does eventually apply for and receive public assistance, the responsible government agency can take your income and/or assets into consideration when deciding whether to grant the benefits.
+Also, the government can sue you to recover the cost of providing public assistance to your relative.

 However, the “temporary” affidavit of support on Form I-134 is often called “unenforceable” compared to its longer-lasting counterpart, Form I-864, which U.S. citizens and permanent residents submit when sponsoring their foreign relatives for a green card.
 There are a few reasons why the I-134 is called “unenforceable:”